jayrcausal/jayrcausal.github.io/_pages/about.md

 I am a graduate of New York University and currently supervised by Prof <a href="https://biweihuang.com/">Prof.Biwei Huang</a>(Assistant Professor in EECS,UC San Diego).
 Prior to moving to Boston, I was fortunately supervised by <a href="https://bryantjmoy.com/">Prof.Bryant Moy</a> at NYU Center for Data Science and <a href="https://michelesantacatterina.github.io/">Prof.Michele</a> at Grossman School of Medicine at NYU Langone.
 I received my master's degree jointly in [Engineering and Courant Institute of Mathematics](https://math.nyu.edu/dynamic/sites/tandon/).

-__Research Interests__: My research interest broadly spans manifolds of causal inference and my recent focus has been primarily on life sciences:
+__Research Interests__: My research has been focused on causal representation learning(latent causal disentanglement) and its applications on life sciences.

-- Theory of causal representation learning : mathematical guarantee for identifiability of latent causal process and its inverse
-- Application of biological sciences and diseases : root-cause of disease via causal representation, causal process of mutations in genes and causal impacts in molecules

 For NYU students interested in causal inference research, I write the [notes](https://jr5674.wixsite.com/mysite/causal-inference-course)